Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: SUBLEQ

 Here, $r_c \in \{\pm 1\}$ denote the carry bit, $r_{d_1}, r_{d_1} \in \{\pm 1\}$ denote two data registers; $r_{a_1}, r_{a_2}, r_{a_3} \in \{\pm 1\}^{\log (n)}$ denote three address registers; $r_{pc} \in \{\pm 1\}^{\log (n)}$ denotes the program counter; $v_1, v_2, \cdots, v_k \in \{\pm 1\}$ denote $k$ one-bit data stored in the memory; $c_1, c_2, \cdots, c_m \in \{\pm 1\}^{3 \log (n)}$ denote $m$ instructions, where $c_m = c_{\EOF}$, denoting the End Of File (EOF) instruction, which means the program should terminate here.
 Since the memory size $k$ satisfies $k = n - 2 - 4 \log(n) - 3 m \log(n)$, the total length of the state vector is $n$.

 {\bf Step 1: Read the three addresses.}

 In this step, we read the instruction from the memory according to the address provided in $r_{pc}$.
-As shown in Algorithm~\ref{alg:subleq}, the instruction contains three address.
+As shown in Algorithm~\ref{alg:subleq}, the instruction contains three addresses.
 Here we denote them as $a, b, c \in \{\pm 1\}^{\log(n)}$.

 By Lemma~\ref{lem:read_d_bits}, we read the three address vectors from the memory to the three registers in the scratchpad, using two-layer \textsf{ReLU}-\textsf{MLP}.
 Then, the state $x$ transforms as follows: